hjlogique/Work-Day-Scheduler/README.md

 the current hour schedule.
 After saving their schedules, users can reopen the application and their schedules are always available during the working hours.

+Note: The first screenshot below displlays the scheduler outside of the working hours and the second screenshot displays the color change of the rows and the saved plans during the working hours.

 ```
 [Link to the Work Day Scheduler application](https://hjlogique.github.io/gw_bc_hw5/)
 <br/><br/>